ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/website.md

 </html>
 ```

-This HTML code defines a simple web page titled “IoTPage” for interacting with the AWS Lambda Functions.
-The page includes a link to a stylesheet (styles.css) for styling the page, two buttons with IDs **writeTemperatures** and **getAverageTemperature** to allow users to interact with the temperature service.
-Also, the HTML includes a div with the ID “temperatureDisplay” serves as a placeholder to display the temperature results.
-Finally, the code includes an external JavaScript file (index.js) at the end of the body to add interactive functionality to the page.
+This HTML code defines a simple web page titled **IoTPage** for interacting with the AWS Lambda Functions.
+The page includes a link to a stylesheet `styles.css` for styling the page, two buttons with IDs **writeTemperatures** and **getAverageTemperature** to allow users to interact with the temperature service.
+Also, the HTML includes a div with the ID `temperatureDisplay` serves as a placeholder to display the temperature results.
+Finally, the code includes an external JavaScript file `index.js` at the end of the body to add interactive functionality to the page.

 ### Styles
-Then, next to index.html create a styles.css file, and modify it as follows
+In the same folder as `index.html` create a `styles.css` file, and add the content below:

 ```CSS
 body {